-Students may not take more than 18 hours during a semester and 9 hours during the summer session, except with approval from the Student Enrollment Director.
-Students in non-degree status who have not earned at least a baccalaureate-level degree must obtain permission from their academic advisor.
+Students may not take more than 18 hours during a semester and 9 hours during the summer session, except with approval from an academic advisor.
+Students in nondegree status who have not earned at least a baccalaureatelevel degree must obtain permission from their academic advisor.